What is arboriculture?

 Why do you charge for travel time?

+For return trips to sites already visited, we charge our hourly rate for one-way of travel.
+Why?
 It costs money to maintain, insure, and fuel our vehicles .
 In addition, when staff is on the road to and from work sites they cannot perform paying work.
 Businesses that do not account for overhead when they charge for services or products go out of business.
 We have found it fair to split the cost of travel with clients and prospective clients.
 In that way, travel is neither a cost nor a source of profit for us.